ErickrU/API-REST/docker/README.md

 #### BUILD AN IMAGE FROM A DOCKERFILE AND CREATE A CONTAINER

-Build an image from a `Dockerfile`,
+Build an image from a `Dockerfile`

 > Note: you must be in the same path as the `Dockerfile` at least in this command in specific